entu/api/README.md

 ## Authentication

 ### GET /auth
 Authenticates user by API key.
 API key must be sent in Bearer authorization header.
-Returns array of object containing JWT tokens for accessing databases where user exists.
+Returns array of objects containing JWT tokens for accessing databases where user exists.
 Use this token (in Bearer authorization header) for /account,  /entity and /property requests.

 #### Query parameters
 - **account** - Account key.
 If set, authentication is done only for this account.